The Murder Man: Plot

-Steve Grey (Spencer Tracy) is a hotshot New York newspaper reporter specializing in murder.
-When a crooked businessman named Halford is murdered, Steve pins the blame on the dead man's associate, Henry Mander (Harvey Stephens), theorizing that Halford was killed by a rifle from a shooting gallery across the street.
+Steve Grey is a hotshot New York newspaper reporter specializing in murder.
+When a crooked businessman named Halford is murdered, Steve pins the blame on the dead man's associate, Henry Mander, theorizing that Halford was killed by a rifle from a shooting gallery across the street.

 Mander is arrested, tried, convicted and sentenced to death.
 Steve visits his father, who is depressed because his business has been ruined.
-The hard-working, hard-drinking Steve is urged by Mary (Virginia Bruce), a gossip columnist who loves him, to take some time off.
+The hard-working, hard-drinking Steve is urged by Mary, a gossip columnist who loves him, to take some time off.

-Another colleague, Shorty (James Stewart), arrives to tell Steve that their editor wants an exclusive interview with Mander in prison.
+Another colleague, Shorty, arrives to tell Steve that their editor wants an exclusive interview with Mander in prison.
 He goes to Sing Sing to conduct the interview.

 Driven by guilt, Steve shocks everyone by confessing to having committed the murder himself, as revenge for Halford and Mander having ruined his father.
 Steve's last act is to tell his editor that he's got his biggest story ever.